Sameersingh-aws/aws-data-engineering-project/README.md

 # 🚀 AWS Data Engineering Project

-## 📌 Project Overview
+## 📖 Project Overview

-This project demonstrates an end-to-end AWS Data Engineering pipeline built using serverless AWS services.
-The pipeline ingests CSV files from Amazon S3, transforms the data using AWS Glue, stores the output in Parquet format, queries it using Amazon Athena, and automates execution with AWS Lambda and Amazon EventBridge.
+This project demonstrates an end-to-end AWS Data Engineering ETL pipeline using serverless AWS services.
+Raw CSV files are uploaded to Amazon S3, cataloged using AWS Glue Crawler, transformed with AWS Glue Studio, stored in Parquet format, and queried using Amazon Athena.

+---

 ## 🔄 Project Workflow